Intro — Why "luxury" needs to be tested in a Sprinter

 Plumbing basics that improve life on the road (fresh/grey tank sizes, pump types)

-Choose tank sizes based on your duty cycle: weekend vans can get by with smaller tanks and simpler pumps; full-time rigs need larger fresh and grey tanks and reliable pumps with serviceable filters.
-Quick-access drain valves and properly vented greywater systems matter more than a glossy sink surround.
-A simple habit: check pump filter access during an inspection, since inaccessible filters make routine service frustrating.
+Choose tank sizes based on your duty cycle.
+Weekend vans can get by with smaller tanks and simpler pumps.
+Full-time rigs need larger fresh and grey tanks and steady pumps with easy-to-clean filters.

 Noise and vibration control — what to prioritize for comfort

-Prioritize decoupling and damping near the engine bay and wheel wells.
-Insulation choices that include sound-deadening layers at key frequencies will pay bigger comfort dividends than decorative acoustic panels.
-Address rattles with mechanical latches and proper fasteners, because loose trim becomes louder with miles.
-A short road test at highway speeds often reveals noise issues you would not notice sitting in a parked, staged interior.
+Address rattles with strong latches and proper fittings, because loose trim gets louder with miles.
+A short road test at highway speeds often shows noise issues you would not notice sitting in a parked, staged inside.

 Photo tour: Pretty but low-impact features (the hype)